Left-Right Relative Entropy: Introduction

 Typically, conformal boundary states can be holomorphically factorized into their left and right-moving sectors.
 The entanglement entropy associated with this factorization is referred to as the left-right entanglement entropy (LREE).
 Previous studies have explored LREE in various contexts, including free bosons \cite{zayas,PandoZayas:2016cmz}, general CFTs \cite{Das:2015oha}, Chern-Simons theories \cite{Wen:2016snr}, chiral entanglement \cite{Lencses:2018paa}, reflected entropy \cite{Berthiere:2020ihq,Kusuki:2022bic}, and topological pseudo entropy \cite{Nishioka:2021cxe}.
 In a similar vein, we define the relative entropy associated with left/right factorization as the \textit{left-right relative entropy} (LRRE).
 Using the boundary CFT formalism, we calculate LRRE for the states $\Ket{\mathcal{B}}$ in arbitrary CFTs defined on a circle of circumference $l$.
 Our results yield a universal form for LRRE that is determined by the typical data of the CFT.
+It reduces to the Kullback-Leibler divergence with the probability distribution characterized by the modular $\mathcal{S}$-matrix and boundary conditions.